alanyan19/ps239T-final-project/README.md

 ## Files

-List all other files contained in the repo, along with a brief description of each one, like so:

 #### Data

 1. CandidateBios.csv: The first ten candidates returned from the Vote Smart API using my API code.